boegel/easybuild-wiki/Policy-for-easyconfig-pull-requests.md

 Some of these steps are already automated: running the unit tests on your proposed changes is done by Jenkins and flagged as red/green in the pull request, uploading a test report is child's play from the eb command line.

-### Step III: indicate you pull request should be ready to merge
+### Indicate that your pull request should be ready to be merged in

 Change the `(WIP)` in the pull request title to `(OK)`, and preferably add a comment as well (so that followers are notified via e-mail), mentioning something like "ready for review/testing".

 Tagging my GitHub account (@boegel) wins you extra bonus points.

 ### Aftermath

 Once the PR is merged into develop, it can be consider "ready for consumption" (which doesn't mean it's final, unchanged, see for example https://github.com/hpcugent/easybuild-easyconfigs/issues/1304).

 ### EasyBuild features supporting this policy